pit-ray/win-vind/faq/index.md

 ### What is the GUI visual mode?
-It is equal to hold mouse left pressing.
+It is the same as holding the mouse left pressing.

 ### I want to use **Alt** + **Tab**.
 Please use <a href="https://pit-ray.github.io/win-vind/cheat_sheet/#switch_window">Switch Window</a>.